Tracking and Mapping in Medical Computer Vision: A Review

 Moving on to systems for simulation in minimally invasive surgery (MIS), VisionBlender~\citep{cartuchoVisionBlenderToolEfficiently2021} propose and publish code for creating simulated endoscopic data along with a utility for creating depth maps, optical flow, poses, and normals.
-Later on, in a similar vein of simulation, but for image stitching instead of depth estimation and flow,~\citet{guyQualitativeComparisonImage2022} generate a dataset for evaluating image stitching (merging images taken at the same time in multi-camera setups).
+Later, in a similar vein of simulation, but for image stitching instead of depth estimation and flow,~\citet{guyQualitativeComparisonImage2022} generate a dataset for evaluating image stitching.
+Specifically, they look to merge images taken at the same time in multi-camera setups.
 They look to address difficulties that occur in stitching such as the duplication of or disappearing of objects in the surgical field.
-Their simulation framework can generate tools and organs with varying camera models, and is shown in Fig.~\ref{fig:guy2022}.
+Their simulation framework can generate tools and organs with varying camera models and is shown in Fig.~\ref{fig:guy2022}.
 In C3VD (Colonoscopy 3D Video Dataset),~\citet{bobrowColonoscopy3DVideo2022} release many video sequences with video from 3D printed phantoms alongside sequences from the rendered simulated models.
 In SimCol,~\citet{rauBimodalCameraPose2022} release another colonoscopy dataset but with the additions of monocular pose and depth images.
-This can help for evaluating SLAM and depth mapping frameworks, although this dataset does not include deformation.
-Alongside this submission, they propose a novel pose estimation network.
-Reconstructions using their framework are demonstrated in Fig.~\ref{fig:rau2022} They provide depth, pose, flow, and the 3D models as a part of their dataset.
+This can help evaluate SLAM and depth mapping frameworks, although this dataset does not include deformation.
+Alongside this submission, the authors propose a novel pose estimation network.
+Reconstructions using their framework are demonstrated in Fig.~\ref{fig:rau2022}.
+They provide depth, pose, flow, and the 3D models as a part of their dataset.